TriumphLLC/Blend4Web/doc_src/about.rst

 Video Cards and Drivers
 =======================

-Interactive graphics is provided by a special-purpose hardware part of modern computers so called graphics processor which can be implemeted as a discrete device (video card) or as a part of the central processing unit.
+Interactive graphics is provided by a special-purpose hardware part of modern computers so called graphics processor which can be implemented as a discrete device (video card) or as a part of the central processing unit.

 Main graphics processors vendors for desktop computers are:  - NVidia (GeForce, Quadro), AMD (Radeon), Intel (HD), for embedded devices - ARM (Mali), PowerVR (SGX), Nvidia (Tegra), Qualcomm (Adreno) (trade marks are specified in brackets).